 How does it work?

-During indexing, Logikcull analyzes your document’s text to extract information that can be used to quickly compare it to other documents in your workspace.
+While your upload is being processed, Logikcull analyzes your document’s text to extract information that can be used to quickly compare it to other documents in your workspace.
 Matching documents are retrieved and assigned an overlap strength score to help you assess similarity at a glance.

 The percentage score reflects the overlap in text appearing in the same order after Logikcull has analyzed the extracted text between two documents.

 How do I see the differences between documents?

 To view the differences between the document in your search results/review set and a document listed in Similar Docs, simply click "Compare" a document listed in the SimDocs panel to see a side-by-side comparison.

 Can I take bulk actions with similar docs (tag, assign, cull)?

 Yes.
 You can manually select using checkboxes, or click the "Select all" button, then use the kabob (three vertical dots) to choose your bulk action with the selection.